10 Best Wire Cutters of 2023 – Top Picks & Reviews

 4. Hakko Micro Wire Cutters

 True to their name, the Hakko Micro Wire Cutters are very small.
 This is much smaller than many other options on this list.
 They are suitable to cut wires up to 16-gauge.
 You can not use them on rigid, hard wires.
-They are only suitable for copper wires and other similar, soft wires.
+These small wire cutters are only suitable for copper wires and other similar, soft wires.
 They are made out of 2.5 mm heat-treated carbon steel, which makes them quite durable.
 They are some of the most durable wires on this list, despite their tiny size.

 The precision-ground holes ensure that the movement is smooth.
 The surfaces line up correctly, and the spring returns the tool to the open position without any effort on your part.
 They are perfect for long-term use, as they won’t wear your hands out quickly.